egor7/blog-1/csv/csv.md

 5         sl1     13:10 13:13 ,6h
 ```

-Character `h` at the end of the integer list in column `taskID` denotes the _short_ datatype, i.e. an integer is stored in one byte.
+Character `h` at the end of the integer list in column `taskID` denotes the _short_ datatype, i.e. an integer is stored in two bytes.
 Function `.csv.info` tries to save memory and use the integer and floating-point representation that requires the least space while preserving all information.

 To get the ratio, we need to work with elapsed times.